OOPMan/span-digital-exercise/README.md

 `com.github.oopman.spandigitalexercise.DAO.calculateLeagueResults` method
 for some interesting explorations in using Quill for mildly non-trivial things and the issues encountered doing so.
-TL;DR: Quill is great but still has a ways to go).
+TL;DR: Quill is great but still has a ways to go)

 Execution Requirements